drthomas21/WordPress_Tutorial/wp-content/plugins/schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.8.1 =
+In this update, we have reverted back and removed all changes made in version 1.6.9.8, since it seems to be broken!
+Please, update the plugin on your website now to get fixes.

+= 1.6.9.8 =
+In this release, most of the reported bugs has been fixed, including a fix for Easy Digital Downloads plugin.
+Also, new features has been introduced, example WPHeader and WPFooter markups, and support for ItemList markup on post types archive pages.
+Please, update the plugin on your website now to get fixes and enhancements.

 = 1.6.9.7 =
 This quick update include a fixe for Sitelinks Search Box markup output.
 Please, update the plugin on your site to get these fixes and enhancements.